-- Current U.S. Government requirements for conformance with ANSI/ASIS PSC.1-2012 implement the recommended good practices of the Montreux Document and realizes the commitments of the ICoC.
+- Current U.S. Government requirements for conformance with ANSI/ASIS PSC.1-2012 implement the recommended good practices of the Montreux Document and realizes the commitments made by PSCs in the ICoC.

 - DoD will not require signature to the ICoC or certification and oversight by the ICoC Association as a condition of any DoD contracts.